 The BMW X1 is already one of the better looking options in the compact crossover segment, and it looks like designers will up the wow factor for the next-generation model.

 Fresh prototypes for the redesigned X1 have been spotted, revealing some of the new styling themes.
-We should see it arrive in 2022 as a 2023 model.
+We should see it arrive later this year as a 2023 model.

 Even with the camouflage gear on, we can already see the redesigned X1 will take on a bolder, more brutish look than the current model thanks to the wide, shark nose grille.
 The rest of the design looks to be an evolution of the current model, though the signature Hofmeister kink looks to be more vertical, which should further accentuate the design's toughness.

 The platform is BMW Group's latest front-wheel-drive architecture designed for compact cars, known as FAAR.
-The platform made its debut in 2019 in a redesigned 1-Series hatchback sold overseas and has since appeared in the 2-Series Gran Coupe launched for 2020.
+The platform made its debut in 2019 in a redesigned 1-Series hatchback sold overseas and has since appeared in the 2-Series Gran Coupe launched in the U.S. for 2020.

 Other powertrain options should carry over from the current X1, meaning a series of 1.5-liter inline-3 and 2.0-liter inline-4 engines, all of them turbocharged.
 Mild-hybrid technology will likely become a standard feature, and a plug-in hybrid setup utilizing the 1.5-liter engine will likely be on offer again.
 We don't get the current plug-in hybrid X1 but the next-generation version might be available locally.